BentoBoxWorld/CauldronWitchery/README.md

 Add-on for BentoBox to provide ability to summon mobs with a magic for any BentoBox GameMode.

+## What is this addon

+This addon allows to summon any mob (from config) using cauldron with water and right clicking with magic stick (from config) on it.

 ## Where to find

 Currently Magic Summon Addon is in **Alpha stage**, so it may or may not contain bugs... a lot of bugs.
 Also it means, that some features are not working or implemented.